Download PDF

 Government Size

-The top individual income and corporate tax rates are 20 percent.
-Other taxes include excise and value-added taxes.
-The overall tax burden equals 18.2 percent of total domestic income.
-Government spending has amounted to 24.8 percent of total output (GDP) over the past three years, and budget surpluses have averaged 0.7 percent of GDP.
-Public debt is equivalent to 31.6 percent of GDP.
+The top individual and corporate tax rates are 20 percent.
+The tax burden equals 20.2 percent of GDP.
+Three-year government spending and budget balance averages are, respectively, 26.6 percent and –2.1 percent of GDP.
+Public debt equals 36.3 percent of GDP.

 Regulatory Efficiency